faragon/libsrt/README.md

 * Double pointer usage: because of using just one allocation, wrte operations require to address a double pointer, so in the case of reallocation the source pointer could be changed.

 * Concurrent read-only operations are safe, but concurrent read/write must be protected by the user (e.g. using mutexes or spinlocks).
 That can be seen as a disadvantage or as a "feature" (it is faster).

-* It may work in C89 mode only if following language extensions are available:
-  * \_\_VA\_ARGS\_\_ macro
-  * alloca()
-  * type of bit-field in 'struct'
-  * %S printf extension (only for unit testing)
-  * Format functions (\*printf) rely on system C library, so be aware if you write multi-platform software before using compiler-specific extensions or targetting different C standards).
-  * Allow mixed code and variable declaration
-* It may work in C++98 mode only if following language extensions are available:
-  * Anonymous variadic macros
-  * Long long integer constant (LL): required only for the tests, not by the library itself

 String-specific advantages (ss\_t)
 ===